A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Results and Discussion

-This section provides a detailed analysis of the performance of the proposed GAN models.
-The main objective is to assess the quality of the generated STFT spectrograms, considering their structural similarity, quality, and distortion alignment with the real data.
-Therefore, both quantitative and qualitative (visual assessments) approaches were utilized.
-Three main metrics were used for the quantitative approach: SSIM, PSNR, and FID.
-Table \ref{tab:gan_results} represents the performance comparison of various GAN models across different event classes and STFT window sizes of 128 and 256.
+This section presents a quantitative evaluation of the proposed GAN models for generating STFT spectrograms.
+The objective is to assess how well the generated samples preserve the structural and statistical characteristics of real spectrograms.
+Three widely used metrics were adopted: Structural Similarity Index (SSIM), Peak Signal-to-Noise Ratio (PSNR), and Fréchet Inception Distance (FID).
+Table \ref{tab:gan_results} summarizes the performance of all models across different event classes and STFT window sizes (128 and 256).

 SSIM evaluates the perceptual similarity between generated and real STFT spectrograms, where higher values indicate better performance.
 The results in Table \ref{tab:gan_results} show that STFTSynth outperforms all other models across all events and window sizes, achieving the highest SSIM scores.
 For instance, STFTSynth achieves an SSIM of 0.488 for the Breakage event (window size 128) and 0.532 for the Trimmer event (window size 256), both of which are the highest recorded values.
 This indicates that the proposed STFTSynth model generates STFT spectrograms with better similarity to real spectrograms, effectively preserving key spectral features.
 Contrarily, WGAN-GP exhibits the lowest SSIM scores across almost all event classes, particularly for the Breakage event (window size 256), with a score of 0.180, and the Traffic event (window size 128), with a score of 0.170.
 This highlights that WGAN-GP struggles to preserve the fine-grained structural details present in real STFT spectrograms.